IBM/eventing-openliberty-blockchain/README.md

 * Use the IBM Blockchain Platform extension to create a fully distributed 2 Org local blockchain network and deploy a sample smart contract Fabcar
 * Use the [Open Liberty](https://openliberty.io)   extension to start two Java microservices that can communicate with blockchain
-* Transact on the blockchain network from a sellers Java microservice to sell cars.
+* Transact on the blockchain network from a sellers Java microservice to sell cars
-* Listen for events emitted out of Hyperledger fabric on the buyers' Java microservice.
+* Listen for events emitted out of Hyperledger fabric on the buyers' Java microservice

 You will use a fully distributed 2 Org blockchain network.
 Leveraging a distributed network and Open Liberty to submit transactions and listen to events.